vlang/vab/docs/docs.md

 Sometimes `vab`'s functionality is just not enough to reach a desired goal.
 An example of such a thing would be compiling and packaging of a thirdparty library or framework that requires A custom main entry function and/or a custom Java Android activity or any other factor that makes it hard, impossible or very cumbersome to get things working with `vab`.

 One way to deal with such problems without doing everything from scratch is using `vab`'s abilities to install and call thirdparty executables.
 In `vab` terms these are called *extra commands* and can be enabled by passing `-d vab_allow_extra_commands` when compiling `vab` with `v`.

-*Extra commands* is a powerful feature that allows users to extend `vab` with new custom functionality *via the command-line*.
+*Extra commands* is a powerful feature that allows users to extend `vab` with custom functionality *via the command-line*.

+## Example extra command

-An example of one such *extra command* is [`larpon/vab-sdl`](https://github.com/larpon/vab-sdl/) which makes it easy to write V applications that uses SDL2 via ['vlang/sdl'](https://github.com/vlang/sdl/) that compile and run on Android via `vab`.
+An example of one such *extra command* is [`larpon/vab-sdl`](https://github.com/larpon/vab-sdl/) which makes it easier to develop V applications that uses SDL2 via ['vlang/sdl'](https://github.com/vlang/sdl/) that compile and run on Android via `vab`.
 Sounds pretty neat, right?

 To enable support for this in `vab`, you can do the following: